SrijanBadhya/Debsoc/Running the PES Debsoc.md

 113. This house opposes the expectation that romantic partners should be significant support systems of each other's mental health.

 114. Context: Assuming the prevalence of any given gene in the total human population remains the same.

-Motion: This house prefers a world

-where babies were born with

-a random genetic profile,

-rather than one inherited from their parents.
-DONE
+Motion: This house prefers a world where babies were born with a random genetic profile, rather than one inherited from their parents.

 115. This house opposes the creation of child-targeted social media

 Infoslide: Child-targeted branches of social media are becoming a common project for many companies.
 Platforms like YouTube Kids already exist whereas Instagram Kids is a proposed project of Facebook.
 These are made with the intention of promoting more consumption and usage of social media while providing a safer space for younger children.
-DONE

-116. Motion: This House, as the Pope, Would publicly denounce God Infoslide: You are the newly elected pope Leo XIV.
-For the entirety of your life, you

-have been a devoted Catholic who believes that God does everything with a

-greater goal in mind.
-A few days after your inauguration, God manifests before

-you during your private prayer and announces that there is no grand plan

-behind human suffering.
-He simply releases some form of disaster (Black Death,

-COVID, tsunami) once in a while for his entertainment.

 117. This house prefers a world with memory erasure technology.